Overall Risk Assessment in the COVID-19 Environment

-|1||Have safeguarding, code or practice, and staff handbook policies been updated, regularly reviewed and shared?||Yes by the DSL.||Satisfactory||Ongoing|
+|Have safeguarding, code or practice, and staff handbook policies been updated, regularly reviewed and shared?||Yes – by the DSL.||Good||Ongoing|

-|2||Are the DSL and ADSL easily contacted and their contact information known to all?||Yes as part of Safeguarding Policy||Satisfactory||Ongoing|
+|Are the DSL and ADSL easily contacted and their contact information known to all?||Yes – as part of Safeguarding Policy||Good||Ongoing|

-|Are class sizes reduced and kept together in their “bubble” (minimising contact with others) and properly supervised?||Yes – see previous comments regarding keeping year groups and classes completely separated.
+|Are class sizes reduced and kept together in their “bubble” (minimising contact with others) and properly supervised?||Yes – see previous comments regarding keeping pupil ‘bubbles’ completely separated.
 Maximum group sizes will not exceed the recommended limits required to bring all pupils back into school.||Satisfactory||Ongoing|

 |Should the needs of each age group and class be considered separately in terms of support, activities and facilities?||Yes and this has been done as per the timetable revisions||Satisfactory||Ongoing|

 |Are staff having sufficient down time / rest during the working day / week?||Yes – this will be factored into timetable planning.||Satisfactory||Ongoing|

-|6||How are new staff and pupils inducted and has the registration and recruit process been adapted to ensure compliance?||Yes – New staff will receive training on the COVID-19 measures that have been adopted as a first priority.
+|How are new staff and pupils inducted and has the registration and recruit process been adapted to ensure compliance?||Yes – New staff, along with existing staff, will receive training on the COVID-19 measures that have been adopted as a first priority.
 New pupils, along with existing pupils, will also receive training of the school’s COVID-19 measures on their first day back.
 Prospective new pupils coming in for assessment will be briefed by the person in charge of them whilst they are on site.
 The Registration and Recruitment process has been adapted to ensure compliance.||Satisfactory||Ongoing|

-|7||Are sporting, play and SD rules clear to staff and pupils?||Yes – full instruction has been given to staff and pupils.
+|Are sporting, play and SD rules clear to staff and pupils?||Yes – full instruction has been given to staff and pupils.
 Staff are to ensure that pupils understand what is expected of them following their safety presentation. |

-|8||Are drama, dance and music activities applying SD rules?||There will be no use of musical instruments by pupils in school.
-Singing, writing and listening to music will only will take place so SD can be observed.
-As dance, and drama and other general activitites will be taught by the same teacher, and as the teacher will be seeing all age groups, the teacher is to retain a 2 metre distance from all pupils at all times and where possible pupils will maintain SD.||Satisfactory||Ongoing|
+As dance, and drama and other general activities will be taught by the same teachers, and as the teachers will be seeing all age groups, the teacher is to retain a 2 metre distance from all pupils at all times and where possible pupils will maintain SD.

-|Are all security, CCTV and access systems regularly checked, updated and (where necessary) re-coded?||Yes in accordance with our current policy||Satisfactory||Ongoing|
+|Are all security, CCTV and access systems regularly checked, updated and (where necessary) re-coded?||Yes – in accordance with our current policy||Good||Ongoing|

-|11||Are drop-off and pick-up procedures, in/out routes shared, understood and applied?||Yes – no parents on school site.
-Allocated pick up and drop off times and parents told to adhere.
+|Are drop-off and pick-up procedures, in/out routes shared, understood and applied?||Yes – no parents on school site.
 Pupils all have designated entrances and exit points.
 Pupils are registered as normal in class.
 Parents and/or pupils to queue maintaining SD regs.
 Once pupils are in school they will be moved around in their designated areas within their own bubble.
 There are separate holding spaces by the Junior School gates where Pre-Prep and Junior School pupils can gather once they have arrived at school before they go to their dedicated classrooms and again prior to collection.
 Senior School pupils should go straight to their allocated form rooms. |

-In the event of the weather being bad, parents can drop off and at the various ‘pod’ entrance points around the school.
 Parents are not allowed entry into any of the school buildings.